 Layer 2: System level.
 This layer starts with the definition of the “system”, the specification of each system and the architecture of each system.
 This architecture includes the definition of each items of the system and their interfaces

 Layer 3: It is the item level.
-The development of each item is separately developed.
-An item may be a SW, an HW, or a combination as defined in the system architecture.
+The development of each item is separately developed based on the system specification allocated to this item.
 Each item may use different methods and level of refinements (internal development tiers).
+Items are defined in the system architecture, and may be

+A pure software items.
+That’s mean that the item is developed independently of the target.
+Integration HW/SW is performed at system level.
+The item is delivered for system integration in a form that will be compatible with the system integration

+One or several hardware components, complex or not.
+An electronic card is considered as a hardware item

+An “equipment” where a software is integrated in the hardware computer.

 The incremental approach may be applied at the 3 abstraction layers.

 Description